felselva/mathc/README.md

 You can help with the development of MATHC testing the library, sending in-scope math functions, reporting errors and giving feedback.

-Donations can be sent to `ferreiradaselva@protonmail.com` via Paypal.
+Donations can be sent to `ferreiradaselva@protonmail.com` via PayPal.

 ## Versioning